PythonDweeb/Conways-Game-of-Life/README.md

 5.  **Exit the program manually** when desired by pressing
     ```bash
-    Ctrl + C:
+    Ctrl + C

-Try adjusting randint parameter for more/less initial cell life, and time paramteres for quicker/slower generations
+Try adjusting randint parameter for more/less initial cell life, and time parameters for quicker/slower generations.
+This also prints out new databoards each generation, so the frame changing might look a little off.